AbdullahAhmadAAK/Spelling-Bee-Helper/README.md

 ## Future Plans/Features (#2 #6 done)

-1. User should be able to upload image of spelling list, and the app will extract all words from it
+1. User should be able to upload image of spelling list, and the app will extract all words from it (will need backend - later!)
 2. Words should be played randomly from the list.
 3. Listen to All Words, with appropriate time delay between words to mimic a real spelling bee contest.
 4. User should be able to define time gap between different words, between repeats of same word and number of repeats to adjust difficulty according to his grade.